The best MTB hydration packs for 2023

 The M.U.L.E.
 LR offers a perfect blend of sturdy cargo and hydration.
 The narrow profile and low center of gravity keep it light and comfortable even when stuffed to the rim.

-By keeping the weight positioned low on your back it gives better stability out on the trails on the saddle.
+Keeping the weight positioned low on your back gives better stability out on the trails on the saddle.

 The separate zippered compartment with tool roll and gear organizer, an additional top zippered pocket, external helmet hooks, and hip-belt pockets also mean you keep all your essentials close at hand.